-Wood may be loaded into the Seneca from either the front or the side.
+Wood may be loaded into the Sequoia from either the front or the side.
 Loading from the front is useful for kindling a new fire or adding an occasional log, but we recommend side loading as the most convenient way of regularly adding several logs at a time.

-Your Seneca may be operated with the front doors open, for fireplace-style viewing, as well as closed.
+When burning wood, your Sequoia may be operated with the front doors open, for fireplace-style viewing, as well as closed.
 The stove damper must be open and the firescreen must be in place whenever the door is open for fire viewing.

 WARNING: For safety and greatest efficiency, operate your stove only with all doors fully closed.
 The test standard when the stove is operated in this mode is UL1482.

-Your stove may be operated as a fireplace with the doors opened or removed only when the spark screen is placed correctly in the opening to protect against the possibility of sparks and embers leaving your stove.
+Your stove may be operated as a fireplace with the doors opened or removed only when equipped with an 8" (200mm) flue collar and only with the optional spark screen placed correctly in the opening to protect against the possibility of sparks and embers leaving the stove.
 The test standard for your stove when it is operated in this mode is UL737.

-Use only the Seneca spark screen, Part Number 0134, with your Seneca.

-Seneca spark screens are available from your Dutchwest authorized dealer.
+Use only the Sequoia spark screen, Part Number 0135, with your Sequoia.
+Sequoia spark screens are available from your Dutchwest authorized dealer.

-- 1. Open the stove damper, and open the primary air control fully.
-Open the combustor air control two turns. - Place several sheets of crumpled newspaper in the stove.
+- Open the stove damper, and open the primary air control fully.
+Open the combustor air control two turns.
+The coal only air control must always be closed during wood burning. - Place crumpled newspaper in the stove.
 Do NOT use glossy advertisements or colored paper, as they can poison the catalyst.
-Place on the paper six or eight pieces of dry kindling, split to a finger-width size, and on the kindling lay two or three larger sticks of split dry wood that are approximately 1-2" (25-50mm) in diameter.
+Place six or eight pieces of dry kindling split to a finger-width size on the paper, and on the kindling lay two or three larger sticks of split dry wood approximately 1-2" (25-50mm).